knative/docs/serving/gke-assigning-static-ip-address.md

 ```shell
 kubectl get svc knative-ingressgateway -n istio-system
 ```
-The result should be something like the following:
+The outpu should show the assigned address under the EXTERNAL-IP column:
 ```
 NAME                     TYPE           CLUSTER-IP      EXTERNAL-IP     PORT(S)                                      AGE
 knative-ingressgateway   LoadBalancer   12.34.567.890   98.765.43.210   80:32380/TCP,443:32390/TCP,32400:32400/TCP   5m
 ```
-Note: The process of updating an external IP address can take several minutes.
+Note that the process of updating the external IP address can take several minutes.